grrr-amsterdam/average-hours/README.md

 The GRRR Slack workspace contains an app with exposes a slash command: `/average-hours [api-key]`.

+## Known issues and improvements

+- The Productive API calls are paginated, but this app doesn't support that.
+So a high amount of days will be cut off.
+- The Slack and Productive API are functions right now.
+Seperate classes would make the code more readable.
+- No CI with auto deploy and Prettier.
+- Sentry monitoring is missing.

 ## Local development

 Activate your personal AWS profile.
 Serverless will create a assume role for the Lambda function.